thescientist13/github-dashboard/README.md

    For information on creating an access token, please visit the [GitHub article on creating access tokens](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)
 1. Open `/src/services/credentials.ts` and replace the `xxx`'s with your GitHub username and a Personal Access Token

+Note: The `credentials.ts` file is listed within the `.gitignore` to prevent accidental inclusion within the repository files.

 For information on architecture and design of this application, checkout the Developer's Guide [here](https://github.com/thescientist13/github-dashboard/wiki/Developers-Guide)